redhat-developer/redhat-sso-quickstarts/README.md

 * [app-profile-jee-vanilla](app-profile-jee-vanilla/README.md) - JSP application configured with basic authentication.
 Shows how to secure an application with the client adapter subsystem.
 * [app-profile-saml-jee-jsp](app-profile-saml-jee-jsp/README.md) - JSP application that uses SAML and displays user profile.
 * [service-jee-jaxrs](service-jee-jaxrs/README.md) - JAX-RS Service with public and protected endpoints.
+* [service-nodejs](service-nodejs/README.md) - RESTful Service in Node.js with public and protected endpoints.
+* [user-storage-jpa](user-storage-jpa/README.md) - Example of the User Storage SPI implemented using EJB and JPA.
+* [user-storage-simple](user-storage-simple/README.md) - Example of User Storage SPI backend by a simple properties file.

 Troubleshooting